chrisburnell/chrisburnell.com/src/posts/articles/2013-06-15-first-article-ever.md

 I encourage everyone to approach their passions with the same aggression and vigour that I can say that I have in the past two years; the results are well and truly worth the efforts.
 Make time for yourself to think about difficult ideas and [experiment often](https://codepen.io/ "CodePen") whenever anything intriguing crosses your mind.
 I’m really enjoying having more control over my HTML, CSS, JavaScript as well as other new areas for me, including typography and some new design skills due to following these steps.
 Over the next few months I hope to be able to share a majority of these concepts and fundamental ideas that I learned, in hopes of creating a healthy discussion about modern technologies in front end web development.

-The most important lesson of them all, of course, is to **keep it simple**.
+The most important lesson is to **keep it simple**.
 Whether it’s code or design, stick to what you need and you’re sure to find success.

 ## Major props